 Never start or operate the engine indoors or in any space which is not well ventilated.
 Exhaust gas contains carbon monoxide, a colorless and odorless gas which can be fatal if inhaled for any length of time.
-ENOW00920-0 enonooo26-0 Note

 When washing the outboard motor, be careful not to spray the water inside of the top cowl, especially electrical components.